 The Sunday meeting lasted only two hours, however, and the Hamas delegation left Egypt without making any progress.

 The delegation arrived in Cairo in response to an official invitation from Egypt to discuss several issues, including the final Great March of Return protest planned to take place on the 70th anniversary of the Nakba and the inauguration of the United States Embassy in Jerusalem.
-The meeting was part of a series of visits and calls conducted by several international and regional parties with Hamas and came after a meeting that acting director of Egypt’s General Intelligence Service (GIS) General Abbas Kamel and US Envoy to the Middle East Jason Greenblatt conducted on May 11, according to Palestinian news websites.
+The meeting was part of a series of visits and calls conducted by several international and regional parties with Hamas and came after a meeting that acting director of Egypt’s General Intelligence Service (GIS) General Abbas Kamel and US Special Representative for International Negotiations Jason Greenblatt conducted on May 11, according to Palestinian news websites.

 Hamas sources who are well-informed about the latest talks told Mada Masr, speaking on condition of anonymity, that the agenda for the Sunday meeting included discussion of a recent proposal from the European Union, the terms of which would have seen the siege on Gaza completely lifted in exchange for the termination of the Great March of Return protests.
 The proposal had garnered US, European and Israeli approval.